 “Tanglefoot” — A tale that deals with the classic horror niche of giant insects.
 A plumber finds a way of growing a common fly to giant proportions.
 It’s cute at first, as a pet, but as you can imagine, things get out of hand quickly.
 Some of the sound effects are so realistic, I had to actually do a double take that they weren’t coming from my house.
 The eerie music also provides some extra goosebumps and shivers.
 Don’t worry though, you can blame it on the cool night air.

-“Ghost Hunt” — This particular broadcast set the stage for the genre of “found footage” horror that has become increasingly popular in recent years.
+“Ghost Hunt” — This particular broadcast set the stage for the genre of “found footage” horror that saw a revival in cinematic form in more recent decades.
 Airing in 1949, “Ghost Hunt” features the “found” recording of radio personality Smiley Smith’s night in a haunted house.
 Mr. Smith is recording the audio of his evening spent in the home with a paranormal investigator, and at one point even tells his audience to listen with the lights off.
 (I did no such thing.)
 You can guess what Mr. Smith encounters based on the title, but it has a twist ending that I guarantee you won’t see coming.

 “Sorry, Wrong Number” — This episode of Suspense was its most popular and successful, eventually being not just re-aired, but re-performed seven times after its original premiere in 1943.
 It’s a fairly simple tale of a woman trying to call her husband’s office at night to check in and find out when he’s coming home.
 The telephone switchboard wires get crossed somehow and she ends up listening in on a conversation she definitely should not be hearing.
 There are some unintended consequences, and this story has another ending that will leave you a little bit shocked.